 - Demonstrations of activities for the classroom

-- Presentations from a scientist in that area of expertise
+- Illustrated talk from a scientist in the topic area

 - Morning snacks and lunch